Logo Copyright © 2007 NCCG - All Rights Reserved

 I know many people who base their religion solely on what they call their "testimony" which are, in the final analysis, feeling-based.
 They will discuss the Word quite happily until they come upon a contradiction, whereupon they immediately fall back on their feelings to justify their error.

-Brethren and sisters, feelings are good, necessary and even vital when they flow from faith in the Word, but when they become the object of belief itself, they are terribly dangerous.
+Brethren and sisters, feelings are good, necessary and even vital when they flow from emunah (faith) in the Word, but when they become the object of belief itself, they are terribly dangerous.
 I speak as a person who was very much centred in the intellect and the feelings.
 I was also schooled in a religious tradition which placed great emphasis on these two things.
-And they used feelings particularly as a means to encourage faith first and foremost in men, namely the leaders of their church.
-When I met contradictions in the Word of God I was encouraged to have faith in the church leaders and in my feeling-based "testimony".
+And they used feelings particularly as a means to encourage emunah (faith) first and foremost in men, namely the leaders of their assembly or church.
+When I met contradictions in the Word of Yahweh I was encouraged to have emunah (faith) in the church leaders and in my feeling-based "testimony".

-In the end I rebelled against this man-made worship because it led only to confusion of mind and heart.
-I resolved I would believe in the Word of God first and foremost and build all my hope in that.
+In the end I rebelled against this man-made worship because it led only to confusion of mind and lev (heart).
+I resolved I would believe in the Word of Yahweh first and foremost and build all my hope in that.
 I resolved that I would listen to everyone and anyone and test it against the Word.
 I have done that to the present day.
 As a result I feel a great inner strength and conviction.
-My feelings are at peace and I have a knowledge which I know is based on what God says, and not men.
+My feelings are at shalom (peace) and I have a knowledge which I know is based on what Yahweh says, and not men.

 The Way of the New Covenant

 This is the Way of the New Covenant.
 It is the way New Covenant Christians live.
-We are not afraid of the truth even if it challenges cherished beliefs because we are not trying to defend a man-made religious system.
-Therefore we do not live in anxiety, afraid that someone is going to come along and topple our doctrine and faith.
+We are not afraid of the emet (truth) even if it challenges cherished beliefs because we are not trying to defend a man-made religious system.
+Therefore we do not live in anxiety, afraid that someone is going to come along and topple our doctrine and emunah (faith).
 Indeed, we welcome the change to discuss openly anything and everything.

-From our beginning we have made an open invitation to every Christian and non-Christian institution.
-And it is this: you come and preach your doctrine in our church and try to convert our people, and let us do the same in your church.
+From our beginning we have made an open invitation to every Mdessianic, Christian and non-Christian institution.
+And it is this: you come and preach your doctrine in our congregation and try to convert our people, and let us do the same in yours.
 Not one single church has ever accepted that invitation.
 Perhaps one will one day.
 I hope so.
 And why is that?
 It is because of FEAR.

 Of Fear and Feelings

 We have talked about feelings and now I want to talk about fear because feelings and fear are intimately connected.
-The Psalmist declared: "Blessed is the man who fears the Lord, who greatly delights in His commandments!...He is not afraid of evil tidings; his heart is firm, trusting in the Lord.
-His heart is steady, he will not be afraid" (Ps.112:1,7-8, RSV).
+The Psalmist declared: "Blessed is the man who fears Yahweh, who greatly delights in His mitzvor (commandments)!...He is not afraid of evil tidings; his heart is firm, trusting in Yahweh.
+His lev (heart) is steady, he will not be afraid" (Ps.112:1,7-8, RSV).

-Luke wrote: "So the church...had peace and was built up; and walking in the fear of the Lord and in the comfort of the Holy Spirit it was multiplied" (Acts 9:31, RSV).
+Luke wrote: "So the messianic community (church)...had peace and was built up; and walking in the fear of Yahweh and in the comfort of the Holy Spirit it was multiplied" (Acts 9:31, RSV).

 The scriptures use the word "fear" in a two-fold way.
 In some places it speaks of fear as something wrong and sinful, and in the strongest terms forbids us to fear.
-As John says, "There is no fear in love, but perfect love casts out fear" (1 Jn.4:18, RSV; also see Gen.15:1; Isa.8:13; Jer.32:40; Rom.8:15; 1 Pet.3:14).
-But in many other places in the Scriptures the opposite is said -- fear is praised as one of the surest tokens of true godliness, acceptable to the Lord, and fruitful of blessings to us.
-David said: "You who fear the Lord: praise Him...From Thee comes my praise in the great congregation; my vows I will pay before those who fear Him" (Ps.23:23,25, RSV; see also 33:18; 112:1; 115:13; Prov.28:14).
+As John says, "There is no fear in ahavah (love), but perfect ahavah (love) casts out fear" (1 Jn.4:18, RSV; also see Gen.15:1; Isa.8:13; Jer.32:40; Rom.8:15; 1 Pet.3:14).
+But in many other places in the Scriptures the opposite is said -- fear is praised as one of the surest tokens of true godliness, acceptable to Yahweh, and fruitful of blessings to us.
+David said: "You who fear Yahweh: praise Him...From Thee comes my praise in the great congregation; my vows I will pay before those who fear Him" (Ps.23:23,25, RSV; see also 33:18; 112:1; 115:13; Prov.28:14).

-Indeed, the people of God have a special title in Scripture, namely, "Those that fear the Lord."
-So what is the distinction between the twofears?
+Indeed, the people of Elohim (God) have a special title in Scripture, namely, "Those that fear Yahweh."
+So what is the distinction between the two fears?
 It is simple: one is unbelieving fear, and the other is believing fear.

-Where fear is found connected with lack of trust in God, there it is sinful and very hurtful.
-Jesus said to His disciples who panicked in the storm on the Sea of Galilee: "Why are you afraid, O men of little faith?"
+Where fear is found connected with lack of emunah (trust) in Yahweh, there it is sinful and very hurtful.
+Yah'shua (Jesus) said to His disciples who panicked in the storm on the Sea of Galilee: "Why are you afraid, O men of little emunah (faith)?"
 (Matt.8:26; see Rev.21:8).
-Is it any wonder that the person who refuses to believe the Scriptures but relies on feelings lives in fear?
+Is it any wonder that the person who refuses to have emunah in (believe) the Scriptures but relies on feelings lives in fear?
 No it is not.
 And such a person is living in sin.

 The Word is clear: let no one dispute it at the risk of his salvation!
-Are we to fear God?
+Are we to fear Yahweh?
 Yes, absolutely.
 But what kind of fear is this?
 Is it slavish fear?
 Absolutely not.
 It is filial.
 This fear is presented in the Scriptures as a source of blessing and power.
-Indeed, he that fears the Lord will fear nothing else!
-The fear of the Lord will be the beginning of all wisdom.
-The fear of the Lord is the sure way to the enjoyment of God's favour and protection.
-Paul said: "Since we have these promises, beloved, let us cleanse ourselves from every defilement of body and spirit, and make holiness perfect in the fear of God" (2 Cor.7:1, RSV; see also Ps.54:4,11; Prov.1:7; 9:10; 10:27; 19:23; Acts 9:31).
+Indeed, he that fears Yahweh will fear nothing else!
+The fear of Yahweh will be the beginning of all wisdom.
+The fear of Yahweh is the sure way to the enjoyment of Elohim's (God's) favour and protection.
+Paul said: "Since we have these promises, beloved, let us cleanse ourselves from every defilement of body and spirit, and make set-apartness (holiness) perfect in the fear of Elohim (God)" (2 Cor.7:1, RSV; see also Ps.54:4,11; Prov.1:7; 9:10; 10:27; 19:23; Acts 9:31).

-You cannot make holiness perfect without fear of God.
-You cannot be sanctified without fear of God.
-You cannot make the promises work for you without the fear of God.
-Indeed, you cannot lose your fear of men and of the world without the fear of God!
+You cannot make set-apartness (holiness) perfect without fear of Elohim (God).
+You cannot be sanctified without fear of Yahweh.
+You cannot make the promises work for you without the fear of Yahweh.
+Indeed, you cannot lose your fear of men and of the world without the fear of Yahweh!
 Of that I do most solemnly testify for I have proved this for myself.

-There are some Christians who by their upbringing are led into the fear of the Lord even before they come to faith.
+There are some Christians who by their upbringing are led into the fear of Yahweh even before they come to emunah (faith).
 This is a very great blessing.
-Parents can give a child no greater blessing than to bring them up in the fear of the Lord.
-When those who are thus brought up and brought to faith, they have a great advantage: they are, as it were , prepared to walk in the joy of the Lord.
+Parents can give a child no greater blessing than to bring them up in the fear of Yahweh.
+When those who are thus brought up and brought to emunah (faith), they have a great advantage: they are, as it were , prepared to walk in the simcha (joy) of Yahweh.
 When, on the contrary, others who have not this preparation come to conversion, they require a special teaching and vigilance in order to pray for and awaken this holy fear.

 Holy and Unholy Fear

-But let us look at the elements of which this holy fear is composed which are many and glorious, as I am quite sure many of you will have a wrong mental picture of what it is.
+But let us look at the elements of which this set-apart (holy) fear is composed which are many and glorious, as I am quite sure many of you will have a wrong mental picture of what it is.

-(1) It is, first of all, HOLY REVERENCE AND AWE before the glorious majesty of God.
-A person who reveres, and has awe for, the Lord is never superficial, never forgets Him, and takes no pains to honour Him as God.
-The Christian who does not do these things probably does not fear Him.
-The prophet Zephaniah said: "Seek the Lord, all you humble of the land, who do His commandments; seek righteousness, seek humility..."
+(1) It is, first of all, HOLY REVERENCE AND AWE before the glorious majesty of Elohim (God).
+A person who reveres, and has awe for, Yahweh is never superficial, never forgets Him, and takes no pains to honour Him as Elohim (God).
+The Christian or Messianic who does not do these things probably does not fear Him.
+The prophet Zephaniah said: "Seek Yahweh, all you humble of the land, who do His mitzvot (commandments); seek righteousness, seek humility..."
 (Zeph.2:3, RSV; see also Job 42:6; Ps.5:7; Isa.6:3,5; Hab.2:20).

 (2) Secondly, it is DEEP HUMILITY.
-Deep humility is afraid of itself and couples deep confidence in God with an entire distrust in itself.
-Conscious weakness that knows the subtlety of its own heart always dreads doing anything contrary to the will or honour of God.
-But because he fears God, such a person counts on Him for protection.
+Deep humility is afraid of itself and couples deep confidence in Yahweh with an entire distrust in itself.
+Conscious weakness that knows the subtlety of its own lev (heart) always dreads doing anything contrary to the will or honour of Yahweh.
+But because he fears Yahweh, such a person counts on Him for protection.
 And this same humility inspires him in all his communication with his fellow men.
 (See Luke 18:2,4; Rom.11:20; 1 Pet.3:2,5);

 (3) Thirdly, it is HOLY ZEAL AND COURAGE in watching and striving.
-The fear of displeasing the Lord by not behaving as one ought should incite us to be faithful in that which is least.
-The fear of the Lord takes all other fear away and gives inconceivable courage and a certainty of victory.
-The Lord said through Moses: "...fear the Lord your God...by keeping all His statutes and commandments...all the days of your life..."
+The fear of displeasing Yahweh by not behaving as one ought should incite us to be emunah (faith)ful in that which is least.
+The fear of Yahweh takes all other fear away and gives inconceivable courage and a certainty of victory.
+Yahweh said through Moses: "...fear Yahweh your Elohim (God)...by keeping all His statutes and mitzvot (commandments)...all the days of your life..."
 (Deut.6:2, RSV).
-And the prophet Isaiah declared: "Behold, God is my salvation; I will trust, and will not be afraid; for the Lord God is my strength and my song, and he has become my salvation" (Isa.12:2, RSV).
+And the prophet Isaiah declared: "Behold, Elohim (God) is my Yah'shua (Salvation); I will trust, and will not be afraid; for Yahweh-Elohim is my strength and my song, and he has become my Yah'shua (Salvation)" (Isa.12:2, RSV).

-And remember -- and this is a great key -- out of this fear is born joy.
-The fear of the Lord gives joy its depth and stability.
-Fear is the root, joy the fruit; the deeper the fear, the higher the joy.
-For this reason, David said: "You that fear the Lord, praise Him!"
+And remember -- and this is a great key -- out of this fear is born simcha (joy).
+The fear of Yahweh gives simcha (joy) its depth and stability.
+Fear is the root, simcha (joy) the fruit; the deeper the fear, the higher the simcha (joy).
+For this reason, David said: "You that fear Yahweh, praise Him!"
 (Ps.22:23, RSV).
-"You that fear the Lord, bless the Lord!"
+"You that fear Yahweh, bless Yahweh!"
 (Ps.135:20, RSV).

 Can you see how true feelings are connected to this holy fear?
-You cannot praise and bless the Lord in unholy, worldly fear.
+You cannot praise and bless Yahweh in unholy, worldly fear.
 No way!
-If you are afraid, and cannot praise or bless the Lord, then you do not fear Him!
-Are you afraid to displease the Lord?
+If you are afraid, and cannot praise or bless Yahweh, then you do not fear Him!
+Are you afraid to displease Yahweh?
 You ought to be.
-If you are afraid to displease the Lord you will never fear the world.
-For he who fears the Lord will seek to do all that pleases Him, and for such a person God will do all that he desires in righteousness.
-The childlike believing fear of God will lead you into the love and joy of God, whilst slavish, unbelieving, cowardly fear is utterly cast out.
+If you are afraid to displease Yahweh you will never fear the world.
+For he who fears Yahweh will seek to do all that pleases Him, and for such a person Elohim (God) will do all that he desires in righteousness.
+The childlike believing fear of Yahweh will lead you into the ahavah (love) and simcha (joy) of Yahweh, whilst slavish, unbelieving, cowardly fear is utterly cast out.

 Let this be your prayer: "O Father, unite my heart to fear Your Name.
-May I always be among those who fear the Lord, who hope in His mercy and love.
-In Jesus' Name.
+May I always be among those who fear Yahweh, who hope in His mercy and ahavah (love).
+In Yah'shua's (Jesus') Name.
 Amen."

-Total freedom, total inward security, freedom from fear, joy, inexhaustible strength and energy -- all these things and more can be yours, brethren and sisters, if you will live by faith and not by feelings, and fear the Lord our God.
-Be honest -- let the Word of God speak to your heart.
+Total freedom, total inward security, freedom from fear, simcha (joy), inexhaustible strength and energy -- all these things and more can be yours, brethren and sisters, if you will live by emunah (faith) and not by feelings, and fear Yahweh our Elohim (God).
+Be honest -- let the Word of Elohim (God) speak to your lev (heart).
 Don't try to rationalise it away or try to make it fit into your world-view.
-That isn't Christianity, and the person who leans on his own feelings before the Word of God is leaning on the arm of flesh and cannot be saved.
+That isn't Christianity, and the person who leans on his own feelings before the Word of Yahweh is leaning on the arm of flesh and cannot be saved.

-In the words of Peter: "...beloved..., be zealous to be found by (the Lord) without spot or blemish, and at peace...grow in grace and knowledge of our Lord and Saviour Jesus Christ.
+In the words of Peter: "...beloved..., be zealous to be found by (Yahweh) without spot or blemish, and at shalom (peace)...grow in grace and knowledge of our Master and Deliverer Yah'shua the Messiah (Lord and Saviour Jesus Christ).
 To Him be the glory both now and to the day of eternity.
 Amen" (2 Pet.3:14,17-18, RSV).

 This page was created on 16 October 1997